- Série

 Hobart Chamber of Commerce

-Parte de Hobart Chamber of Commerce
+Hobart Commerce

 One issue of the periodical publication of the Hobart Chamber of Commerce entitled "Hobart Commerce" Vol. 5 No. 21 May 1971